Digital Speech and Debate e Championship

 4.Theory

-Just FYI, I'm a tech judge, I'm legit, I can understand almost everything and will vote for almost anything but if you do go for tricks I will tank speaks.
+I'm a tech judge, I will be judging off the flow, I can understand almost everything and will vote for almost anything but if you do go for tricks I will tank speaks.

 Just be nice and have fun!